worshipperfx/Product-Data-Review-Pipeline/README.md

 This happens because Databricks Community Edition does not support custom JARs — including the required GCS connector.

 ```

   Workaround
-To maintain the pipeline's integrity:
+To keep the pipeline functional despite connector limitations in Databricks Community Edition:

-Review data was manually downloaded from the GCS bucket.
+The review data was manually downloaded from the GCS bucket.

-Files were uploaded to Databricks File System (DBFS).
+These JSON files were then uploaded to Databricks File System (DBFS).

-Data was then loaded and analyzed in PySpark:
+From there, the data was read and analyzed using PySpark:

 df = spark.read.json("/FileStore/reviews/")
-While not the original approach, the workaround preserved the pipeline's end-to-end flow and allowed full data analysis.
+Although this wasn't the original plan, the workaround ensured the pipeline ran end-to-end and gave full access to the data for analysis.

  Analysis Performed
-Loaded and parsed product reviews
+Parsed product review JSON files

 Grouped reviews by product ID

-Calculated average ratings
+Calculated average ratings per product

-Identified products with the highest feedback volume
+Identified products with the highest review counts

-Used PySpark DataFrame APIs for scalable transformation and aggregation
+Used PySpark DataFrame APIs for efficient transformation and aggregation

  Folder Structure
+bash
+Copy
+Edit
 ├── publisher.py          # Simulates streaming of product reviews
 ├── subscriber.py         # Saves streamed data to GCS
-├── /sample_reviews/           # Sample JSON files from GCS
+├── /sample_reviews/      # Sample JSON files manually uploaded to DBFS
 ├── README.md             # Project documentation
-⚙ Tech Stack
+⚙️ Tech Stack
 Python

 Google Pub/Sub